 Marketing communications that mention the risks and rewards of purchasing the units or shares of the promoted fund should refer at least to the material risks mentioned in the KID, the KIID, the prospectus, or the information referred to in Article 23 of Directive 2011/61/EU, Article 13 of Regulation (EU) No 345/2013 or Article 14 of Regulation (EU) No 346/2013.
 These marketing communications should also mention where complete information on the risks can be found in a clear and prominent manner.

-The representation of a ranking in a marketing communication may be based only on a representative sample of similar funds in term of investment policy and risk/rewards profile.
-The ranking’s representation should also include the reference to the relevant period (at least 12 months or its multiple) and the funds’ risk classification.
+The representation of a ranking in a marketing communication should include the reference to the relevant period (at least 12 months or its multiple) and the funds’ risk classification.

 In case of AIFs open to retail investors, the marketing communication should clearly mention the illiquid nature of the investment where this is the case and inform investors that they should invest in the fund only a small proportion of their overall investment portfolio.